 Adds new Mercury UPC information that is useful to dealers with bar code scanners.
 The MERINVER.TXT file that this report controls is the database that translates the UPC to the Mercury Part Number.
 This has nothing to do with the listing you see below a part number, that is the MERAFTER.TXT database which is for humans to read, not for the computer to use for lookups.
 You might want to also run F4, 8, 1 after you finish this report and manage new UPC’s in parallel between these two databases.

 Adds Mercury compressed part numbers to allow you to enter part numbers without spaces.
 For example, you can enter “89984T 4” as “89984T4”.
-After April 2007 and Service Bulletin SB2007-07, Mercury is using the compressed part numbers internally in their Oracle database.
+After April 2007, Mercury is using the compressed part numbers internally in their Oracle database.
 Dealers still have part numbers on the shelf with the spaces.
-Electronic Parts Catalog will continue showing part numbers with spaces, even after the re-design planned for 2014.
+Electronic Parts Catalog will continue showing part numbers with spaces through 2008 until a re-design planned for 2009.
 It is nice to allow dealers to enter part numbers with or without the spaces.
 This database has already been setup for you.
-This report is here for the part numbers that Mercury adds in the weekly/daily downloads.
+It can be filtered out by filtering the “MERCURY 07” entries from the MERINVER.TXT file using F4, 7, 4.
+This report is here for the part numbers that Mercury adds in the weekly downloads.
 The compressed shortcuts for those part numbers will be added by this report.

 Adds Mercury compressed part numbers “MERCURY 07” to allow you to see the part numbers without spaces.
 For example, when you lookup “89984T 4”, you see a listing for “MERCURY 07 89984T4”.
-After April 2007 and Service Bulletin SB2007-07, Mercury is using the compressed part numbers internally in their Oracle database.
+After April 2007, Mercury is using the compressed part numbers internally in their Oracle database.
 Dealers still have part numbers on the shelf with the spaces.
-Electronic Parts Catalog will continue showing part numbers with spaces even after the re-design planned for 2014.
-You might want to show the part numbers with and without the spaces.
-This database was NOT setup for you by Huggins by default, this report gives you the option of adding these outputs.
-If you change your mind, these parts without spaces can be filtered out by filtering the “MERCURY 07” entries from the MERAFTER.TXT file using F4, 8, 4.
+Electronic Parts Catalog will continue showing part numbers with spaces through 2008 until a re-design planned for 2009.
+It is nice to show the part numbers with or without the spaces.
+This database was not setup for you by Huggins, this report gives you the option of adding these outputs.
+It can be filtered out by filtering the “MERCURY 07” entries from the MERAFTER.TXT file using F4, 8, 4.

-Filter the aftermarket database by removing all of the part numbers for one of the companies.
+Filter the inverted aftermarket database by removing all of the part numbers for one of the companies.
 If you are tired of seeing aftermarket suggestions for AQUA-POWER since they are out of business and you do not have any AQUA-POWER inventory, then you can filter these from this database using this report.
-If you filter out a company and then change your mind and want to add that company back into your aftermarket database, please call Huggins Outboard.

 This option allows you to turn on or turn off the cropping of the parts images displayed.
 Cropping the images will automatically size the windows the images are displayed in, saving you desktop space.
 A checkmark adjacent to the option indicates that it is currently turned on.